Nutrition

 via Canva

-If you’ve been wondering what the healthiest nuts are, this guide should have given you the answer, including covering which nuts are best for which dietary needs.
 No matter which types you go for, incorporating nuts into your daily meals can have a lasting impact on your health and wellness.
-For best results, mix and match the nuts you eat to get a mix of nutrients and keep your meals and snacks interesting.
+For best results, mix and match the healthiest nuts featured on this list to get a mix of nutrients and keep your meals and snacks interesting.

 For even more ways to explore your favorite foods, check out other experiences happening on Cozymeal.